platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     }
     ```

-    Now any plugin that contains as a part of its package metadata a `type` of `wordpress-plugin` is installed into `wordpress/wp-content/plugins/` instead of `vendor`, and the same goes for themes and must-use plugins.
+    After inspecting package metadata, Composer now installs the plugins whose `type` matches `wordpress-plugin` into `wordpress/wp-content/plugins/` instead of `vendor`, and the same goes for themes and must-use plugins.

-3. **Install themes and modules**
+3. **Launch the installation of plugins and themes with Composer**

-    Search for your existing themes and plugins [WPackagist](https://wpackagist.org) and install them through Composer with `composer require`:
+    To search for themes and plugins in [WPackagist](https://wpackagist.org) and install them through Composer, run a `composer require` command:

     ```bash
     # Plugin
-    composer require wpackagist-plugin/wordpress-seo
+    $ composer require wpackagist-plugin/wordpress-seo

     # Theme
-    composer require wpackagist-theme/hueman
+    $ composer require wpackagist-theme/hueman
     ```

-    You'll see those dependencies added to `composer.json`, and after running `composer install` their subdirectories within `wordpress/wp-content/`.

-## Deploying to Platform.sh

-So long as you already have the [three Platform.sh configuration files from the previous guide](/guides/wordpress/vanilla/_index.md), you can now commit these changes and deploy your new Composer-based WordPress site to Platform.sh.
+    The two dependencies are now listed in your `composer.json` file.

+    Complete the installation:

     ```bash
+     $ composer install
+     ````

+    Each dependency is now installed and has a subdirectory in `wordpress/wp-content/`.

+## Deploy to Platform.sh

+Switching to a Composer-based installation doesn't require any modifications to the Platform.sh configuration files created when [you deployed your vanilla version](/guides/wordpress/vanilla/_index.md).
+Make sure that your project contains those three files.
+You can then commit all your changes and deploy your new Composer-based WordPress site to Platform.sh:

+```bash
 $ git add . && git commit -m "Composerify plugins and themes."
 $ git push platform composer
 ```

-## Updating
+## Update your Composer-based WordPress site

+### Perform a standard update with Composer

-Updating WordPress and your themes and plugins becomes a lot simpler now that you're using Composer.
-Create a new branch and update any time a new version becomes available.
+Updating WordPress, your themes and plugins becomes a lot simpler with Composer.
+When a new version becomes available, create a new branch and launch the update:

 ```bash
 $ git checkout -b updates
 $ composer update
 ```

+### Automate your updates with a source operation

+{{< tiered-feature "Elite and Enterprise" >}}

+[Source operations](/create-apps/source-operations.md) allow you to automate the maintenance of your Composer-based WordPress site.
+For instance, you can [update all the dependencies in your project with a single command](/create-apps/source-operations#update-dependencies).